 Refund percentages are applied to total charges assessed and not the amount paid.
 Once the refund of charges is applied to the student’s account, there may be a balance due to the University or a credit due to the student.
 Rarely does refunding of charges result in the student’s account having a zero balance.
 A zero balance would require no action by either the University or the student.
 Once a student registers, the student is responsible for the total charges assessed regardless of whether the installment plan is used.

 The tuition refund policy is subject to change(s) made by the Office of Business Affairs and does not apply to complete withdrawal from the University.

-Any student wishing to withdraw from the University should make an appointment with the Academic Support Center.
-A complete withdrawal form is required.
+A student who is withdrawing from all courses must do so by logging into their Mustang Express Account.
+The Complete Withdrawal link is under the Student Services tab.
 When the student drops or withdraws to zero credit hours and had been awarded financial aid, the Office of Business Affairs will adhere to Federal regulations following the refund schedule provided by the Office of Financial Aid (as mandated by the reauthorization of the U.S. Title IV Program).
 Not attending classes does not constitute an official withdrawal.